 - 1/2 vinegar

 - 5 cloves garlic – finely minced

 - Saute garlic until golden brown and onion.

 - Add the gizzard and liver, simmer for about 30 seconds.

 - Add the pork and simmer for another 30 seconds.

-- Add laurel leaves, water, soy sauce and vinegar.
-Boil (the pan should have the lid) for about 10 minutes under a medium fire.
+- Put the laurel leaves, water, soy sauce, and vinegar.
+Boil (the pan should have the lid) for about 10 minutes over medium fire.

 - Add pepper to taste.

-The purpose of puncturing the egg plant is to let the sauce (or soup) of the adobo in the pulpy flesh of the vegetable.
-This will result in tasty egg plant that I usually enjoy.
+The purpose of puncturing the eggplant is to let the sauce (or soup) of the adobo in the pulpy flesh of the vegetable.
+This will result in a tasty eggplant treat that you will surely enjoy.